jevansloreto/commits-n-crosses/README.md

 1. To begin, one player must make a fork of the repository (repo), using the "Fork" button on the top right.
 This creates a copy of the repository in the user's own account, so they have full control over it, and their changes will not affect the main repository.
 2. The player who owns the forked repository (player 1) should invite the other player (player 2) to edit their fork.
-To do this
+To do this:
   1. Click "Settings" at the top of the repository
   2. Choose "Collaborators" on the left
   3. Enter player 2's username in the search box and click "Add collaborator"